 Sundays begin with worship and formation at St. Phillips and conclude with a sunset an al fresco eucharist curated by the Episcopal Campus Ministry at the University of Arizona.
 On Wednesdays we gather for Mosaic, an intergenerational community, for conversations about life and faith.
 Friday mornings are set aside for Chapter and Formation when Beloved Participants gather to reflect upon their week, learn new skills, and celebrate the eucharist.
 The other days of the week are dedicated to their work in the community and personal development and recreation.
 Every day participants are asked to pray together, generally in the form of one of the daily offices, and to keep a practice of regular common meals.

 Over ten months there is about 1,250 hours of volunteer work at site placements expected from Beloved participants.
 Our program involves four day work weeks and regularly scheduled retreats and vacations.
 When we begin to add up housing, utilities, healthcare, formation, coaching, spiritual direction and other benefits we project that a Beloved participant would need a budget of ~$20,000 to replicate what the program provides.
-Every month each participant receives a food stipend of ~$115 dollars, with an exception that beloved participants work together to stock a common kitchen.
-Each month participants also receive a personal stipend of ~$100 to use as they wish.
-These two cash stipends are supplemented in a variety of ways by other resources from the community and supporters of the program.
+Every month each participant receives $400 per month which includes $115 for food, $75 for utilities, and $210 for personal expenses.

 Welcome to Tucson: A metropolitan area that prides itself on having more grit than gloss and that always puts substance over sheen.
 Tucson was built on the unceded lands of the Tohono O’odham and Pascua Yaqui people and those communities are a vital part of our life and culture.
 There are only 49 UNESCO Cities of Gastronomy in the world, two in the USA… and we are one of them.
 Tucson has over fifty years of celebrating the LGBTQ+ community, passed one of our nation’s first anti-discrimination ordinances, and continues to be a national leader in LGBTQ+ healthcare.
 Our public transportation is workable, especially when aided by a bicycle, and the entire city is build on an easy to navigate grid system.